One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Methodology

 We formulate the above 3D-BPP as a Markov Decision Process (MDP), which is a tuple $<S, A, P, R, \gamma>$.

 \textbf{State}: At time step $t$, the environment state is defined as $s_t = \{s_{bin}, s_{valid\_items}\}$.
-First, for the bin state $s_{bin}$, existing methods have limitations: height maps: height maps \citep{table_2024dynamic} and weighted 3D voxel grids \citep{yang2023heuristics}, which rely on CNNs, limit the model’s ability to generalize across diverse bin dimensions; the item list representation \citep{zhao2021learning} not fully capture remaining space; and the Empty Maximal Space (EMS)-based PG representation \citep{xiong2024gopt} captures all available space but has a rather weak representation of packed items.
-In this work, we propose a new state representation that combines the strengths of these approaches.
+First, for the bin state $s_{bin}$, existing methods have limitations: height maps \cite{table_2024dynamic} and weighted 3D voxel grids \cite{yang2023heuristics}, which rely on CNNs, limit the model’s ability to generalize across diverse bin dimensions; the item list representation \cite{zhao2021learning} not fully capture remaining space; and the Empty Maximal Space (EMS)-based PG representation \cite{xiong2024gopt} captures all available space but provides a weak representation of packed items.
+To address these issues, we propose a hybrid state representation that combines the strengths of these approaches.
 At time step $t$, with $n$ items packed, $s_{bin}$ is represented as an $(n+2) \times 7$ matrix: The first row contains the bin’s attributes.
 The second row contains the attributes of the current space.
 The subsequent $n$ rows represent the attributes of the packed items.
 A right-handed coordinate system is used with the front-left-bottom (FLB) vertex of the bin as the origin; columns 1–3 of the matrix represent the FLB coordinates, with the bin’s coordinates being $(0,0,0)$, columns 4–6 represent the length, width, and height, and column 7 represents the weight, with the weights of the bin and the current space being 0.
 The current space (highlighted in orange in Figure~\ref{Total_Methods}(a)) is selected from all available spaces (highlighted in blue $S_1$ to $S_5$ in Figure~\ref{Total_Methods}(a)) generated by the Empty Maximal Space (EMS) method using a screening heuristic.
 The screening heuristic is as follows: The loading sequence follows an XYZ order (prioritizing the X-axis, then the Y-axis, and finally the Z-axis) to maximize floor and space utilization.
 In our implementation, all available spaces are pushed onto a stack.
-The stability of the top space on the stack is evaluated, and if stable, it is selected as the current space.
+We evaluate the stability of the space at the top of the stack; if valid, it is selected as the current target space.
 If unstable, the top space is popped from the stack, and the next top is evaluated.

 Second, the representation of the valid items state $s_{valid\_items}$ is closely tied to the stability check.
 At time step $t$, if no available space exists, no valid item or valid action is available.
 Otherwise, the stack containing available spaces is checked as follows: the top space is evaluated, and the remaining items and their rotations are examined to identify valid orientations that can be placed in the space.
 If no valid orientations exist, the top space is popped from the stack, and the next top space is evaluated; if valid orientations are found, a stability check is performed on the candidate actions.
 Actions that pass the stability check are included in $s_{valid\_items}$, and the top space in the stack is selected as the current space.
 At time step $t$, with $k$ types of valid items, the state $s_{valid\_items}$ is represented as a $k \times 5$ matrix: columns 1–3 represent the length, width, and height of each item, column 4 represents the remaining quantity of each item, and column 5 represents the weight of each item.